-Rob Reich, Professor of Political Science, Stanford University
+Rob Reich, Stanford University

 His research focuses on contemporary political theory, and his most recent work examines the relationship between philanthropy, democracy, and justice.
 He is the author of Bridging Liberalism and Multiculturalism in American Education (2002) co-author of Democracy at Risk: How Political Choices Undermine Citizen Participation (2005) and co-editor of Toward a Humanist Justice: The Political Philosophy of Susan Moller Okin (2009), Occupy the Future (2013), and Education, Justice, and Democracy (2013).

 He is the recipient of several teaching awards, including the Phi Beta Kappa Undergraduate Teaching Award and the Walter J. Gores Award, Stanford University.
 He is currently a University Fellow in Undergraduate Education at Stanford.

 Samuel C. Johnson Professor in Sustainable Global Enterprise and Professor of Management at the Samuel Curtis Johnson Graduate School of Management